russperez/mrt3-crowd-patterns-dataset/README.md

 **Date:** April 2026
 **License:** MIT

-Crowd busyness estimates for all 13 MRT-3 stations in Metro Manila by station, day, and hour.
-Derived from official DOTr ridership data and documented peak hour research.
+Crowd busyness estimates for all 13 MRT-3 stations in Metro Manila by station, day of week, and hour of day.
+Derived from official DOTr ridership figures (baseline: 468,000 daily commuters, April 2026) using a weighted distribution model across 18 operating hours and 13 station-level load factors.
+Busyness scores (0–100) map to four crowd classes across confirmed weekday peaks (6–8 AM, 5–7 PM) and weekend afternoon surges.
+1,638 rows.
 April 2026.

 ---